andyl/vagrant_base/README.md

 ### Setting up the VM ON the BMH

 Steps:
-- create server
+- create Guest
-- add IP to /etc/hosts
+- add Guest IP to /etc/hosts

 ### SSH Access